janderson4671/byu-cs460-f2022-1/hw-network-layer/README.md

 Stop `cougarnet` by entering `ctrl`-`c` at the terminal where it was launched.

-# Part 2 - ARP and IP Forwarding
+# Part 2 - ICMP Error Messages and Fragmentation

 ## Start the Network